ARE YOU AN INDEPENDENT CONTRACTOR? THE TRUTH ABOUT MISCLASSIFICATION AND YOUR RIGHTS AS A WORKER.

 Worker misclassification is when an employer labels you as an independent contractor when you are actually an employee.
 Independent contractors are self-employed and provide services to other companies.
 Many companies will misclassify workers to lower costs and avoid complying with labor laws.
 These companies feel they can get more out of their employees without any consequences.

-We recommend speaking with a skilled attorney if you feel you are one of the misclassified workers.
+We recommend speaking with a skilled independent contractor attorney in Tampa if you feel you are one of the misclassified workers.
 Our team will review your case and discuss some options we can pursue to move forward.
 Worker misclassification is a serious problem; you need an experienced attorney to help you navigate the various regulations.

 Independent contractors have control over how to perform their work.
 You set your hours, use your equipment, and have the freedom to work with different companies.
 Employees will have their employers control how they perform the work, provide them with equipment and supplies, and restrict their ability to work with other companies.